 Anyway, we’re not actually here to visit Buckingham Palace.
-We’re here to see something much more exciting (maybe).
+We’re here to see something much more exciting.
 The Changing of the Guard.

 In reality, it’s a glorious display of slightly ridiculous but iconic tradition as the guards strut (sorry, march) around in their bright scarlet tunics and skyscraper bearskin hats, accompanied by music.

 Unfortunately, the powers that be don’t think we could deal with the excitement of the Changing of the Guard every day, so it only takes place on Mondays, Wednesdays, Fridays and Sundays in the winter months, though it is daily during the summer months.
 Days and times can change or be cancelled.
 Check before you go.

 Sandwiched between Buckingham Palace, Downing Street and Horse Guards Parade, St James’s Park is a little bit of bliss in central London.

-12pm – Westminster Abbey, Houses of Parliament and Big Ben
+12pm – Westminster Abbey, the Houses of Parliament and Big Ben